 The MailUp plugin for WordPress makes it easy to add a customizable newsletter signup form to a WordPress Web site.

 - Visitors to your WordPress-powered blog or Web site will be able to subscribe to your newsletter using a configurable sign-up form.
 Their information will be saved in your MailUp account.

-- You will use your MailUp admin console to manage those subscribers, create and send messages to them, view statistics on sent messages, and more.
+- You will use your MailUp platform to manage those subscribers, create and send messages to them, view statistics on sent messages, and more.

 - The MailUp plugin supports the recommended 'confirmed opt-in' subscription method (i.e. subscriber receives an email with a confirmation link that has to be clicked to confirm the subscription).
 This method ensures that spam traps or wrong email addresses are never added to your list.

 - The unsubscription process will be managed automatically by MailUp (e.g. unsubscribe link in the footer of your messages).

 - MailUp supports SMS (text messaging) too, so you can choose to collect a mobile phone number as well.

 How to use it

 MailUp and WordPress make it easy to create a Web site and a blog, and to communicate with readers or site visitors through a newsletter.

 - Signup for a free trial (no credit card required): English / Italiano